Phat1911/DEV_WITH_REACT_JS-TS/README.md

+# Description:
-# This is some simple project i made when i learn React.
+  This is some simple project i made when i learn React.
 Each project in this responsitory were built by myself and it show my roadmap react and it's all i know about ReactJS

 ## To use the project you have to install:
   ### First install gsap: